Buena Vista Township, New Jersey

-Buena Vista Township (/ˌbjuːnə ˈvɪstə/ BYOO-nuh-VISS-tuh) is a township located in Atlantic County, in the U.S. state of New Jersey.
-The township, and all of Atlantic County, is part of the Atlantic City-Hammonton metropolitan statistical area, which in turn is included in the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.
+Buena Vista Township (/ˌbjuːnə ˈvɪstə/ BEW-nə-_-VIST-ə) is a township located in Atlantic County, in the U.S. state of New Jersey.
+The township, and all of Atlantic County, is part of the Atlantic City-Hammonton metropolitan statistical area, which in turn is included in the Philadelphia metropolitan area.

 As of the 2020 United States census, the township's population was 7,033, a decrease of 537 (−7.1%) from the 2010 census count of 7,570, which in turn reflected an increase of 134 (+1.8%) from the 7,436 counted in the 2000 census.

 Buena Vista was incorporated as a township by an act of the New Jersey Legislature on March 5, 1867, from portions of Hamilton Township.
 Portions of the township were taken on May 23, 1906, to create Folsom, and on September 1, 1948, to create Buena Borough.
 The name comes from the 1847 Battle of Buena Vista of the Mexican–American War.

 The township is headquarters for Troop A of the New Jersey State Police, which covers more than 2000 sqmi and 1.7 million residents.